 You want to remodel your kitchen or add another bathroom in time for summer, and now’s a good time of year to start planning it.
-Your budget is limited, however, and you really don’t want to spend more than you have to—especially not on labour.
+Your budget is limited, however, and you really don’t want to spend more than you have to—especially not on labor.
 So it’s tempting to go with the handyman down the road who’ll set you back half of what a professional plumber would cost.

 Not so fast!
 Here are 5 reasons why you should invest in a qualified contractor, even at a higher cost.